 9, 10, J, Q, K, A

-In a Pinochle deck, there are still the same four suits one is familiar with (♥♦♣♠), and there are two copies of each card.
+In this deck, there are still the same four suits one is familiar with (♥♦♣♠), and there are two copies of each card.
 This means, for example, there are two copies of the K♣, or two copies of the 9♦.

-In two-player Pinochle, also known as two-handed Pinochle, each player will be dealt 24 cards and will compete against each other.
-In four-player Pinochle, the game will be played with teams of two.
+In Two-Handed Pinochle, each player will be dealt 24 cards and will compete against each other.
+In a four-player game, you will play with two teams.
 The two partners will combine their scores at the end of each hand.

 A game begins with the deal.
 Depending on the number of players, the dealer will distribute cards in the above proportions.

 Next is the bidding phase.
 Like another fun trick-taking game, Spades, Pinochle operates on a system of “bids” or “contracts.”
-However, unlike in Spades, bids or contracts in Pinochle are optional.
+However, unlike in Spades, bids or contracts are optional here.

 Before the start of each hand, players may choose to predict the score that they expect to receive in a given round.
 In the case of a four-player partnership game, bids will be made on a team basis.

 The player clockwise of the dealer is obligated to bid.
 The dealer role also shifts clockwise, meaning that the player obligated to bid in the previous hand will be the dealer in the current hand.

 Bids are traditionally made in increments of 10.
 For example:

 - Team 1 Bids: 200 points

 The Team or Player that bids the highest at the start of the hand is allowed to declare the trump suit.